uswds/uswds-site/pages/patterns/select-language/language-preferences.md

 permalink: /patterns/language-selector/language-preferences/
 layout: styleguide
 category: Patterns
-lead: HThis pattern helps users to indicate the language they prefer to use for either written or spoken communication.
+lead: This pattern helps users to indicate the language they prefer to use for either written or spoken communication.
 ---

 ## What problem does this solve?